 ON THIS PAGE: You will learn about the different ways doctors use to treat people with CLL.
 To see other pages, use the menu.

 This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of leukemia.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+When making treatment plan decisions, patients are also strongly encouraged to consider clinical trials as an option.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Current Research sections.
+For more information, see the Clinical Trials and Latest Research sections.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .
 Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.